 3. The potential significance the study has for building knowledge in and strengthening EMDR practice

-4. The feasibility of the proposed study and the applicant’s ability to complete it in a timely manner.
+4. The feasibility of the proposed study and the applicant’s ability to complete it promptly

 5. The strength and characteristics of the references